ashourm840/Health-Insurance-Analysis-SQL/README.md

 1. Executive Summary
-Below is the output of the KPI query showing total claims and approval rates:
+Below is the output of the KPI query showing total claims and approval rates Screenshots/kpi_results.png
-Screenshots/kpi_results.png

-2. Advanced Ranking
+3. Advanced Ranking
 This screenshot shows how we ranked claims by amount within each location:
 !Screenshots/rank_results.png